Dillard E. Bird

 Dillard Eugene Bird (October 8, 1906 – January 2, 1990) was an American industrial and consulting engineer, founder and President of Dillard E. Bird Associates, consultants to management in Cincinnati, Ohio.
 He was known as "veteran in the field of personnel administration," and as the 10th president of the Society for Advancement of Management from 1949 to 1951.

 Biography

 Youth, education and early career

-Bird was born in 1906 in Covington, Kentucky, son of Nora M. Bird (1874–1963).
+Bird was born in 1906 in Covington, Kentucky.
 He had obtained his AB from the University of Cincinnati in 1933 under Ralph C. Davis, and his MBA from the Ohio State University in 1938.
 In 1951 he also obtained his PhD at Ohio State with the thesis, entitled The relation of stabilization within the business organization to guarantee of work or wages.

 After his graduation Bird had joined the Wharton School of the University of Pennsylvania faculty, where he was placement officer in 1937 and assistant director of Student Personnel by 1939.
 He also taught industrial management and industrial relations at Wharton School of Finance and Commerce, and was industry and government consultant in human relations.